-A traditional API is similar to going to a restaurant and requesting for a plate of food.
-After getting served, you simply eat what you want from the plate and leave the rest for the restaurant to discard.
+A standard API is similar to going to a restaurant and requesting a plate of food.
+After getting served, you eat what you want from the plate and leave the rest for the restaurant to discard.

-On the other hand, GraphQL is like going out to eat in a self -service restaurant.
+On the other hand, GraphQL is like eating in a self-service restaurant.
 You will likely choose a combination of things you love and in the right quantities.
 After your menu, there will be no leftovers, no wastages.

 Now here is the real deal: GraphQL was created to make smart queries by requesting the exact data you need.
 This is in direct contrast to REST, where you are compelled to accept any data that is handed over to you.
 The result of using GraphQL for queries is listed below:

 - Able to request all types of data.

 - Can obtain cumulative data from multiple sources